iwh-halle/fdap-2024-julian-456/appartment_analysis/data_analysis/README.md

 strong multicollinearity or other numerical problems.
 ```
 ##### Variables
-For the most part, the same variables were used to investigate the length of time an advertisement remains online.
+In the second model mostly the same variables were used to investigate the length of time an advertisement remains online.
 In this case, the dependent variable was the duration in hours.
 The price per square meter was included here as an additional influencing variable.
 According to the WG-GESUCHT.de article, apartments are rented out particularly quickly if they contain meaningful descriptions and titles.
 The type of description can also be an influencing factor here.
 The relevance of an apartment's location was also emphasized.
 The other variables are included in order to recognize whether certain features or conditions also play a role.

 ##### Model quality
 The duration model has an R-squared of 0.074 and an adjusted R-squared of 0.015.
 This indicates that the independent variables only have a very small influence on the dependent variable.
 This thesis is confirmed by the F-statistic and its p-value.
 The F-statistic of 1.244 and the p-value of 0.216 indicate that the model is not significant.
 A further obstacle is the result of the Durbin Watson test.
 This indicates a high level of autocorrelation in the original model.
 In order to strengthen the significance of the predictors, a further regression model was created using Newex-West standard errors.
 These are robust against autocorrelation, which strengthens the quality of the predictors but does not change the structure of the model itself.
-It was not possible to create a model with a different selection of variables and thus a significant F-statistic.
+Attempts were also made to to create a model with a different selection of variables and thus a significant F-statistic.
+But this was not succesfull.
 The attempt to use only data sets that existed for at least one week was also unsuccessful.
-Despite the non-significant model, assumptions can be formulated based on the predictors, which can be tested in further analyses if necessary.
+Despite the non-significant model, assumptions can be formulated based on the predictors, which can be tested in further analyses with a different dataset.

 ##### Significant Factors
 Despite the large number of variables, only 3 variables have a significant influence in the model.
 The coefficients show that the deposit amount leads to a shared flat having to search longer for a suitable flatmate.
 This also applies to rentals that are only temporary.
 The length of tenancy is positively influenced by the side of the Rhine.
 Shared flats on the left bank of the Rhine tend to find a tenant more quickly than those on the right bank.
 As previously mentioned, the model is not significant, which is why the estimators and the associated p-values are not fully meaningful.
 The results should therefore be checked again with a different data set.

 ##### Classification of results
 Even if the model itself is not significant, trends can still be identified.
 However, these do not match the descriptions of WG-GESUCHT.de.
 The data set did not confirm that longer descriptions or titles have a positive influence on the length of time an ad is online.

 #### Extensions and Limitations
 Overall, both models show that a longer period of time would be useful for collecting the data.
 A larger data set would not only increase the significance of the model but also of the individual coefficients.
 In addition, the results should be compared with other major German cities in order to confirm the validity of the model.
 However, there are also other ways of continuing to work with the current data set.
 For example, different sub-data could be examined or analyses with other regression models.
-Regression approaches other than the OLS method could be a useful idea, especially for the investigation of duration
+Regression approaches other than the OLS method could be a useful idea, especially for the investigation of the duration.

 #### Summary
 In summary, it can be said that the rents of shared flats are influenced by similar factors as the rents of apartments.
 For example, proximity to the city center and amenities are definitely relevant.
 However, there are also other factors, such as the accuracy of the description and whether smoking is permitted.
 While smoking in most rental apartments is a matter for each tenant to decide for themselves, in a shared apartment the flatmates must adapt accordingly.